2024–25 Detroit Pistons season: Draft

-The Pistons held the fifth overall pick in the 2024 NBA draft, along with one second round pick.
+The Pistons held the fifth overall pick in the 2024 NBA draft, along with one second round pick originally owned by the New York Knicks and acquired from the Philadelphia 76ers.
+They had also traded their original second-round pick to the Los Angeles Clippers before ultimately landing with the Toronto Raptors.
 The NBA draft lottery was held on May 12, 2024.
 After finishing with the worst record in the league the previous season, the Pistons had a 14 percent chance of getting the top pick in the draft, and were guaranteed a top-five pick.
 This was the first NBA draft to be held on multiple nights.

 On the first night of the draft, the Pistons selected Ron Holland II from the now-defunct NBA G League Ignite.
 On the second day of the draft, the Pistons traded for Bobi Klintman, who was selected by the Minnesota Timberwolves with the 37th overall pick.